HarperDB/documentation/docs/developers/applications/README.md

 This will ensure that new records must have these properties with these types.

-Because we ran `harperdb dev .` earlier (dev mode), HarperDB is now monitoring the contents of our application directory for changes and reloading when they occur.
-This means that once we save our schema file with these new attributes, HarperDB will automatically reload our application, read `my-app/schema.graphql` and update the `Dog` table and attributes we just defined.
+Because we ran `harperdb dev .` earlier (dev mode), Harper is now monitoring the contents of our application directory for changes and reloading when they occur.
+This means that once we save our schema file with these new attributes, Harper will automatically reload our application, read `my-app/schema.graphql` and update the `Dog` table and attributes we just defined.
 The dev mode will also ensure that any logging or errors are immediately displayed in the console (rather only in the log file).

-As a NoSQL database, HarperDB supports heterogeneous records (also referred to as documents), so you can freely specify additional properties on any record.
+As a NoSQL database, Harper supports heterogeneous records (also referred to as documents), so you can freely specify additional properties on any record.
 If you do want to restrict the records to only defined properties, you can always do that by adding the `sealed` directive:

 ```graphql
 type Dog @table @sealed {